shipcod3/mazda_getInfo/README.md

 # mazda_getInfo
-A PoC that the USB port is an attack surface for a Mazda's infotainment system
+A PoC that the USB port is an attack surface for a Mazda car's infotainment system

 # Credits
 - To Trez of http://mazdatweaks.com/